tetrascience/ts-logger/README.md

 };
 ```

-The logger will automatically attach `type = types.UNKNOWN` to the log object if there is no type.
+You can take advantage of the common types like the following example and add extra types using `logger.extendTypes`.
+Be aware that

-You can take advantage of the native types like the following example and come up with your own logger:
+do NOT use hyphen in the key of the extra type object.
 ```
-let tsLogger = require('ts-logger');
+const tsLogger = require('ts-logger');
-let nativeTypes = tsLogger.nativeTypes;
+const logger = tsLogger('graylog', config);
-let types = _.extend(nativeTypes, {
+const extraTypes = {
-    SERVICE-SPECIFIC-BAHAVIOR-1: service-specific-behavior-1,
+    SERVICE_SPECIFIC_BAHAVIOR_1: service-specific-behavior-1,
-    SERVICE-SPECIFIC-BAHAVIOR-2: service-specific-behavior-2
+    SERVICE_SPECIFIC_BAHAVIOR_2: service-specific-behavior-2
-});
+};
-let logger = tsLogger('graylog', config);
+// add your own log types
-logger.types = logger.types;
+logger.extendTypes(extraTypes);

 // use one of the native types logger.info({